kartickg33/Teams-Clone/README.md

 <h1>Teams</h2>

-Teams is a platform to connect people with each other whenever, wherever they want.
+Teams is a platform for people to connect with each other whenever, wherever they want.

 You can either create your own room or join one if authorised by the Host.